 - 3.1 Polyols and isocyanate materials (MDI) shall be stored appropriately and measures put in place to ensure that any spillages are contained that are likely to arise in the case of damage or incidents involving containers.
-Also refer to conditions 3.17 and 5.9 - 3.2 Methylene chloride used for cleaning shall be stored in closed containers either in bunded areas or on bunded pallets capable of holding 110% of the material stored on it.
+Also refer to conditions 3.17 and 5.9 - 3.2 Methylene chloride used for cleaning shall be stored in closed containers either in bunded areas or on bunded pallets capable of holding 110% of the material stored on it. - 3.3 IBC's shall only be permitted to be accessed by authorised and trained personnel. - 3.4 When in use any drums containing polyurethane components shall be stored on suitable stands. - 3.5 Primers shall be applied by spraying directly onto the inserts in the designated spraybooth.

-- 3.3 Containers holding polyols and isocyanate materials (MDI) shall only be permitted to be accessed by authorised and trained personnel. - 3.4 When in use any drums containing polyurethane components shall be stored on suitable stands. - 3.5 Primer containing VOC's shall be applied by either brushing or rolling directly onto the moulds and inserts and not by spraying.
-Bonding agents will be permitted to be sprayed directly onto the moulds. - 3.6 The tanks and feed lines for polyol and isocyanate shall be correctly connected to prevent cross contamination between materials - 3.7 The component materials shall be transferred from the tanks and throughout the mixing and injection system through sealed pipe work or feed lines using pumps. - 3.8 Any spillages of isocyanate materials or polyols shall be cleaned up immediately and any contaminated materials shall be held in vented, labelled containers. - 3.9 Polyols and MDI shall be combined in dispensing equipment or by hand mixing and then either poured or injected into the applicable moulds. - 3.10 Hand mixing of polyols and MDI shall be permitted for the mixing of small quantities.
+- 3.6 The tanks and feed lines for polyol and isocyanate shall be correctly connected to prevent cross contamination between materials. - 3.7 The component materials shall be transferred from the tanks and throughout the mixing and injection system through sealed pipe work or feed lines using compressed air and/or suitable pumps. - 3.8 Any spillages of isocyanate materials or polyols shall be cleaned up immediately and any contaminated materials shall be held in vented, labelled containers. - 3.9 Polyols and MDI shall be combined in dispensing equipment and then either poured or injected into the applicable moulds. - 3.10 Hand mixing of polyols and MDI shall be permitted for the mixing of small quantities.
 The hand mixing of polyols and MDI shall not be used for large quantities of either in excess of 50 litres.
-Hand mixing of polyols and MDI shall take place inside the main building production area but not in the vented bonding area. - 3.11 The cleaning of dispensing heads using methylene chloride shall be carried out and the used cleaning solvent collected. - 3.12 The dry curing of products shall take inside the main building production area only and not outdoors. - 3.13 The release of products from moulds and the cutting and trimming of finished products shall take place inside the main building in any area except the vented bonding area. - 3.14 Particulate emissions from the trimming and cutting of moulded items shall not be extracted to atmosphere but particulate emissions shall be contained within the production area.
-This shall be by either the collection of dust via internal bag filtration plant (which does not extract to atmosphere) and/or the production areas shall be cleaned using suitable mobile vacuum cleaning apparatus. - 3.15 The two roller shutter doors on the left hand side of the main building shown on plan PPC/194/C (and coloured blue) shall be kept closed whenever possible to contain odours within the building.
-Where this is not possible, when they are in use for deliveries and movements of materials, or due to hot weather, then the doors may be opened for workplace ventilation providing sufficient daily odour monitoring is undertaken as detailed in condition 2.3 above. - 3.16 Used and dirty cleaning solvents shall be collected in suitable sealed containers and stored in suitable bunded areas or on bunded pallets capable of holding 110% of the material stored on it. - 3.17 Spillage kits containing mobile bunds, drain covers, absorbent materials, and isocyanate decontaminant solution shall be provided at suitable locations in the
+Hand mixing of polyols and MDI shall take place inside the main building production area but not in the vented bonding area. - 3.11 The cleaning of dispensing heads using methylene chloride shall be carried out and the used cleaning solvent collected. - 3.12 The dry curing of products shall take inside the main building production area only and not outdoors. - 3.13 The release of products from moulds and the cutting and trimming of finished products shall take place either inside the designated area for cleaning and releasing or in the main factory area. - 3.14 The mould tool cleaning and releasing shall take place in the cleaning and releasing area. - 3.15 The main roller shutter door of the main building shown on plan PPC/195/C shall be kept closed when not in use.
+Where this is not possible, when they are in use for deliveries and movements of materials, or due to hot weather, then the doors may be opened for workplace ventilation providing sufficient daily odour monitoring is undertaken as detailed in condition 2.3 above. - 3.16 Used and dirty cleaning solvents shall be collected in suitable sealed containers and stored in suitable bunded areas or on bunded pallets capable of holding 110% of the material stored on it. - 3.17 Spillage kits containing mobile bunds, drain covers, absorbent materials, and isocyanate decontaminant solution shall be provided at suitable locations in the production area.

-- production area.
 If any of the kit components are removed they shall be replaced as soon as is practicable. - 3.18 Any waste component materials shall be stored in lidded containers within the production area. - 3.19 Any waste component materials covered with dust or unreacted component materials which are stored externally (outside the production area) shall be double bagged in impermeable polythene bags before placing in a covered container.